 After going back for follow-up ultrasounds, at 28 weeks the diagnosis of Osteogenesis Imperfecta was presented.
 Nikki agreed to do an amniocentesis thinking is would prove the doctors wrong.
 An amniocentesis was done at and 32 weeks the diagnosis was confirmed.

-Osteogenesis Imperfecta Shocking Thought at First
+Osteogenesis Imperfecta Diagnosis is a Shocking Thought at First

 “During the ultrasound he showed us his head was soft.
 You get a knot in your stomach.
 You don’t want anything to be wrong with your kids,” said Sean.
 “But it didn’t get worse than that.
 We started to understand to understand what this was, and we talked about it as pragmatically as we could.”
 Sean and Nikki talked with each other about best- and worst-case scenarios and started processing their feelings.

-Genetics Counselor Brought Up Possibility of Ending the Pregnancy
+Genetics Counselor Brought up Possibility of Ending the Pregnancy

 Nikki and Sean went to a genetics counselor who told them they could consider an abortion.
 They wanted to think through their options.
 “Is this something we really should continue with?
 This is really scary,” said Nikki.
 “Do we want to bring a child into this world who will suffer physically and break bones all the time?”